 Objective

-Low frequency synthetic aperture sonar (LF-SAS) is a key technique for the detection and characterization of unexploded ordnance (UXO) in the underwater environment.
-It is applicable to wide area surveys with a high area coverage rate and it is able to provide detailed information on sites where the presence of UXO already has been confirmed.
+Low frequency synthetic aperture sonar (SAS) is a key technique for the detection and characterization of unexploded ordnance (UXO) in the underwater environment.
 For buried UXO, however, it is rather difficult to determine the range and depth up to which the detection of UXO is feasible.
 This critically depends on the detection system properties, environmental properties such as water depth and sediment type, target properties, and the actual burial depth up to which UXO needs to be detected.
-For the evaluation of UXO detection surveys, it is therefore not only relevant to analyze the acquired data to determine the presence or absence of UXO, but also to assess which area actually has been covered by the survey, and up to which depth coverage has been obtained.
-This assessment relies on the availability of tooling to estimate the achieved area and depth coverage.
-The objective of the project is to develop and validate a methodology for coverage assessment.
+For the evaluation of the effectiveness of UXO detection surveys, it is therefore not only relevant to analyze the acquired data to determine the presence or absence of UXO, but also to assess which area effectively has been covered by the survey, and up to which depth effective coverage has been obtained.

 Technical Approach